SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

 Put another way,
 ``protoFlip(_:)`` makes a much looser API contract with its caller than ``flip(_:)`` makes.
-It reserves the flexibility to return multiple types:
+It reserves the flexibility to return values of multiple types:

 .. testcode:: opaque-result-existential-error